dianavw8/Tech_Blog/README.md

 ## Contributing

-The following are contributers to the making of the E-commerce Back End:
+The following are contributers to the making of the Tech Blog project:

 https://shields.io/